uwu-tools/gh-jira-issue-sync/README.md

 `jira-project` is the key (not the name) of the project in Jira to which the issues will be synchronized.

-`jira-components` is the coma-separated names of the components in Jira that will be added to the issues when synchronized.
+`jira-components` is the names of the components in Jira that will be added to the issues when synchronized.
 If a component not found on the project or the set value is otherwise invalid, an error will return. (optional)